runtimeverification/evm-semantics/proofs/erc20.md

 `<log>` cell specifies that an event log is generated during the execution.

-The log message contains the account ID of the current contract, the hash of the signature of event Approval, the account ID who calls this contract, the SPENDER account ID, and the approved VALUE.
+The log message contains the account ID of the current contract, the hash of the signature of event Approval, the account ID who calls this contract, the SPENDER account ID, and the approved VALUE. `#generateSignature` is a syntactic sugar, used to define the ABI call abstraction as well, that generates the event signature to be hashed.

 ```{.k .erc20-spec .hkg-spec}
 log: